majkshkurti/r5-docker/README.md

 # conveyal-analysis-docker

-Easily install Conveyal Analysis on any modern operating system, using Docker.
+Quick and easy install of Conveyal Analysis on any modern operating system, using Docker.

 ## Presentation